NucleusPowered/site-v2/docs/tutorial/first/install.md

 > SpongeForge and SpongeVanilla for Minecraft 1.12.2 use SpongeAPI version 7.

-Nucleus includes the SpongeAPI version in the filename, in the section between an `S` and `-`.
-Current builds of Nucleus require servers that use SpongeAPI 7.1 or any newer version of SpongeAPI 7.
+Nucleus includes the SpongeAPI version in the filename.
+Current builds of Nucleus require servers that use SpongeAPI 7.2 or any newer version of SpongeAPI 7.

-> **Example**: Nucleus 1.14.3 for Minecraft 1.12.2 has the filename `Nucleus-1.14.3-S7.1-MC1.12.2-plugin.jar`.
-The part of the filename that reads `S7.1` means "for SpongeAPI 7.1".
-You can use this plugin with SpongeAPI 7.2 or later SpongeAPI 7 builds, but not SpongeAPI 8 or SpongeAPI 7.0.
+> **Example**: Nucleus 2.0.0 for Minecraft 1.12.2 has the filename `Nucleus-2.0.0-MC1.12.2-SpongeAPI7.2-plugin`.
+You can use this plugin with SpongeAPI 7.2 or later SpongeAPI 7 builds, but not SpongeAPI 8, SpongeAPI 7.0 or SpongeAPI 7.1.

 Nucleus will not work with any Sponge servers that run SpongeAPI version 8 as it has not been released yet.